ufidon/crypt/labs/lab07/README.md

   5. Verify the <!-- $ S' $ --> <img style="transform: translateY(0.25em);" src="../../svg/2zXazcu5qH.svg"/> you received with your partner's public key against the <!-- $ M' $ --> <img style="transform: translateY(0.25em);" src="../../svg/WVbQy3VEg5.svg"/> you get in the previous step to check the authenticity and integrity of <!-- $ M' $ --> <img style="transform: translateY(0.25em);" src="../../svg/WVbQy3VEg5.svg"/>

-4. Task 4: Comparison (20%)
+__Task 4: Comparison (20%)__

 Answer the following questions and justify your solutions.

-  1. Can `encrypt-then-sign' assure integrity, authenticity, non-repudiation and confidentiality?
+  1. Can 'encrypt-then-sign' assure integrity, authenticity, non-repudiation and confidentiality?
-  2. Can `sign-then-encrypt' assure integrity, authenticity, non-repudiation and confidentiality?
+  2. Can 'sign-then-encrypt' assure integrity, authenticity, non-repudiation and confidentiality?
-  3. Can the sender be spoofed by the receiver in `encrypt-then-sign'?
+  3. Can the sender be spoofed by the receiver in 'encrypt-then-sign'?
-  4. Can the sender be spoofed by the receiver in `sign-then-encrypt'?
+  4. Can the sender be spoofed by the receiver in 'sign-then-encrypt'?

 __Report__